-People often ask me if I always buy everything organic, but I’ll be the first to tell you that health coaches definitely aren’t always perfect!
+People often ask me if I buy everything organic, and I’ll be the first to admit—health coaches aren’t perfect!

-Plus, when it comes to fruits & vegetables, buying organic isn’t always necessary.
+While I strive to eat mostly organic and use organic ingredients when developing recipes, it’s not always practical.
+Plus, when it comes to fruits and vegetables, buying organic isn’t always necessary.

-When shopping at traditional grocery stores, I use the Dirty Dozen and Clean 15 lists to choose what produce I’ll buy organic.
+When shopping at the grocery store, I rely on the Dirty Dozen and Clean 15 lists to help me decide which produce to buy organic.

 You may have heard of the Dirty Dozen and Clean 15, but you might not know that the lists are updated each year.

-Check out the full lists below, and save the handy images I made you to your phone for easy shopping.
+Check out the full lists below, and save the handy images I made for you to your phone for easy shopping.
 The list is typically updated once each year.
-The last update was in 2023.
+(The Environmental Working Group (EWG) last updated its Shopper’s Guide to Pesticides in Produce on June 11 2025.
+We’ll update this post if the lists change in 2025 when the report is released.)

 The Environmental Working Group (EWG) is a non-profit, non-partisan organization dedicated to protecting human health and the environment.
 They research what’s in our tap water, the safety of our cosmetics, genetically modified organisms (GMO / GE), and the amounts of pesticides in and on our food, among other things.